Teej: Rajasthan

-On the third day of the bright half of Bhadrapud, Parvati made a shiva lingam out of sand and silt of Ganga and prayed.
+On the third day of the bright half of Bhadrapada, Parvati made a shiva lingam out of sand and silt of Ganga and prayed.
 Shiva was so impressed that he gave his word to marry Parvati.
 Eventually, Parvati was united with Shiva and was married to him with her father's blessing.
 Since then, the day is referred to as Hartalika Teej as Parvati's female (aalika) friend had to abduct (harit) her in order for the goddess to achieve her goal of marrying Shiva.